Wisconsin judge: Lawsuit to repeal abortion ban can continue

 MADISON, Wis.
 (AP) —

-A judge refused Friday to toss out a lawsuit challenging Wisconsin’s 174-year-old abortion ban, keeping the case inching toward the state Supreme Court in a state where debate over abortion rights has taken center stage.
+A judge refused Friday to toss out a lawsuit challenging Wisconsin’s 174-year-old abortion ban, keeping the case inching toward a final decision in a perennial presidential battleground state where abortion has become a key issue.

-Wisconsin lawmakers enacted statutes outlawing abortion in all cases except to save the mother’s life in 1849, a year after Wisconsin became a state.
+Wisconsin lawmakers enacted statutes outlawing abortion in all cases except to save the mother’s life in 1849, a year after the territory became a state.
 The U.S. Supreme Court’s landmark 1973 Roe v.
-Wade ruling legalizing abortion had nullified the ban, but legislators never repealed it.
+Wade ruling legalizing abortion nullified the ban, but legislators never repealed it.
 Then, the high court’s decision last June to overturn Roe v.
 Wade reactivated the statutes.

+Republicans and their conservative allies across the country praised the reversal, but the decision energized Democratic voters.
+Wisconsin Gov. Tony Evers parlayed anger over the ruling into a re-election victory in November.
+The issue figures to be front and center again in the state as the 2024 presidential campaign ramps up.

 The state’s Democratic attorney general, Josh Kaul, has vowed to restore abortion access.
 He filed a lawsuit in Dane County days after Roe v.
 Wade was overturned, seeking to repeal the ban.

 Kaul argues that the ban is too old to enforce and that a 1985 law that permits abortions before a fetus can survive outside the womb supersedes the ban.
 Three doctors later joined the lawsuit as plaintiffs, saying they fear being prosecuted for performing abortions.

 Kaul has named district attorneys in the three counties where abortion clinics operated until the Supreme Court overturned Roe v.
 Wade as defendants.
 One of them, Sheboygan County’s Republican district attorney, Joel Urmanski, filed a motion seeking to dismiss the case in December.

-Urmanski maintains that it’s a stretch to argue that the ban is so old it can no longer be enforced and that the 1985 law and the ban complement each other.
+Urmanski maintained that it’s a stretch to argue that the ban is so old it can no longer be enforced and that the 1985 law and the ban complement each other.
 Since the newer law outlaws abortions post-viability, it simply gives prosecutors another charging option, he contends.

 Kaul’s attorneys have countered that the two laws are in conflict and doctors need to know where they stand.

-Dane County Circuit Judge Diane Schlipper explained in a written ruling denying Urmanski’s dismissal motion that the 1849 ban makes killing fetuses by assaulting or battering the mother illegal and doesn’t apply to consensual abortion.
+Dane County Circuit Judge Diane Schlipper explained in a written ruling denying Urmanski’s dismissal motion that she interprets the 1849 law as prohibiting people from killing fetuses by assaulting or battering the mother.
+The law doesn’t apply to consensual abortion, she wrote.

 That means the doctor plaintiffs could ultimately win a declaration that they can’t be prosecuted for performing abortions and hence the case should continue, Schlipper wrote.

 Andrew Phillips and Jacob Curtis, two of Urmanski’s attorneys, didn’t immediately respond to emails seeking comment on the decision.